Login

 The Cheltenham Roar

 The roar exists because Cheltenham is the championship meeting of jumps racing.
-The Tuesday opener is the Supreme Novices' Hurdle: Grade 1, the meeting's first championship race, and with Irish-trained runners traditionally going off as favourites.
+The Tuesday opener is the Supreme Novices' Hurdle: Grade 1, the festival's first race, with Irish-trained runners traditionally going off as favourites.
 The Irish contingent has travelled from Tuesday morning, the British crowd has been talking up the form for weeks, and the moment the tape rises is the moment all that anticipation has to land somewhere.

 The roar is not staged.
 It is the sound of seventy thousand people who have spent six months waiting for the racing to start.